 - For 0.25 credit, on-site experience plus academic work must total a minimum of 65 hours (55 on-site).
 NOTE: 0.25-credit internships cannot be completed during Interim.

 - The academic internship counts as an elective credit and does not fulfill GE requirements.
-It can sometimes be counted toward the major or concentration.
-Signature from the department chair/program director is required if counting the academic internship toward a major or concentration.
+It can sometimes be counted toward the major or concentration (with approval from the department chair/program director).

-- Getting credit from St. Olaf does cost money.
+- Getting credit from St. Olaf can cost money.
 For the most up-to-date information on the cost of each credit visit the Office of the Registrar.

 Students will find companies and organizations that offer unpaid internship opportunities.
 It is important that students understand why organizations offer unpaid internships, and that students do necessary research before deciding to sign on to an unpaid internship opportunity.
 Piper Center staff are available to help with any questions or concerns, and we strongly encourage students to talk with us before approaching an organization with questions about compensation.
 Students may receive pay from an organization during their internship AND register for academic internship credit through St. Olaf.
 A few resources students should be aware of: